 Declaration by the Interpreter:

 I have communicated the wishes of the relevant person who speaks (e.g.) English to the notary public.
-I have translated the above statement written by the notary to the relevant person, he/she has stated that the above is by his / her true wishes.
-And I hereby declare that the relevant person has accepted this statement and signed it in my presence.
+I have translated the above statement written by the notary to the relevant person, and he/she has stated that the above is by his / her true wishes.
+And I as a result of this declare that the relevant person has accepted this statement and signed it in my presence.

 Translator ****........
 T.C. no: .................................... your name and signature.

 The above translation is an example of the power of attorney translated to English, and the power of attorney shown below is a practical example of a power of attorney in Turkish.
 Please note that as the Turkish version is taken from an original deal only the first page is shown, therefore the contents of the English and Turkish versions in these two examples do not match.

 The official website of the Turkish embassy in Berlin, the embassy is eligible to conduct all legal transactions including Power of Attorney.

 For further information you can visit and for taking an appointment please visit Türkische Botschaft Berlin.

 The official website of the Turkish Association of notaries, they are responsible for listing and regulating notaries.